crobertsbmw/RobertsAB/README.md

         ...
     )

-Then call `./manage.py syncdb` or `migrate` or whatever they want us to do now.
+Then call `./manage.py migrate`.

-Go into the admin and create your first Expiriment.
+I know this is a little weird, but now go into the admin panel to create your first `Experiment`.

 An Experiment is basically just a group of Tests with a name.
 For example maybe you want to test 3 landing pages with different color backgrounds.
 You might create an Experiment called `landingColor`.
 And give it three tests with different template names. `landingPageGreen.html` `landingPageRed.html` and `landingPageBlack.html`.
 Make sure your regular `TEMPLATE_LOADER` can find these templates.